• Skip to main content

 How to make dal paratha?

-The Urad dal in this recipe is soaked for 3-4 hours and then blended to form even paste.
+The urad dal in this recipe is soaked for 3-4 hours and then blended to form even paste.
 Soaking is an important step as it softens the dal and it becomes easy to grind.
 This paste is mixed with whole wheat flour, spices and kneaded into a soft dough with the help of water.

 Can I use leftover dal to make parathas?